dottjt/plastic/chapters/06-birthday.md

 <!-- Talk about the mexican restaurant -->

-The Mexican restaurant made it's home within the interior of a refurbished Church, house to slurry of canned beans and quarter-ounce jars
+The Mexican restaurant made it's home within the gutted interior of a refurbished Church, house to slurry of canned beans and quarter-ounce jars

-The enchilada rolled around on the plate, mummified in a meat-cheese mixture of re-hydrated pus and freeze-dried caesin.
+The enchilada.
+An inoffensive mound of maize-infused goop, seared in a second-hand microwave oven on finance.
+The slosh hammock rolled around on my plate, mummified in a meat-cheese mixture of re-hydrated pus and freeze-dried caesin.
 A product they used to call 'vinyl chloride' back at the foundry.